top of page

 Our Journalist in Residence programme provides experienced journalists with the stability necessary to work on longer investigations, explore entrepreneurial projects, and dive deep into artificial intelligence.

 Our two inaugural journalists-in-residence previously worked at The New York Times and The Economist.
-One has since gone on to steer The Information's AI coverage, while the other has built an independent newsletter read by the most important people in AI policy.
+One has since gone on to steer The Information's AI coverage, while the other has built an independent newsletter read by many of the most important people in AI policy.

 A photo of Shakeel Hashim, a journalist in residence at Tarbell.